UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 I left my 2013 Kia Sorrento in the parking lot because Aunt Bethany insisted on riding together in her ancient Cadillac DeVille.
 The Cadillac was a boat on wheels, and it had the type of suspension that didn't let you feel the road.
 There were beads with a cross on the mirror, and the AM/FM tuner was entirely analog.
 I was feeling a bit oppressed by the heat, so I tried to find a dial for the window because I was fairly certain that the push buttons for the A/C wouldn't depress.
 It smelled slightly of smoke anyway, and realized that there was no button.
 There was, however, a handle to manually role the window down.

 "You want some gum, Sugah?" she asked as she reached into a huge purse that she'd set beside her.
 "Don't role that window down too far, Honey.
 Ever since your Uncle Calvin died, I couldn't figure out how to role that one back up.
-He used to be the mechanic of the house, and this confounded hunk o' junk was always giving him trouble."
+He used to be of the mechanical-like, and this confounded hunk o' junk was always giving him trouble."

-I nodded as I sucked in the fresh air.
+I nodded as I sucked in the fresh air through the crack in the window that I managed to open.

 "Texas Roadhouse BBQ, I know the cook!
 You'll get a hoot outta him," she winked.
 "It's been round here since I was a lil' girl.
 Y'see that there thingy-doodle?
 I bet you don't know what that is!"